Best Bottleneck Calculators for PCs in 2023

 Is Task Manager enough for calculating bottlenecks on my PC?

 Yes, Task Manager will do the job if you want to check the bottlenecks on your PC.
-However, for more accurate information, you may want to try other bottleneck calculators as well.
+However, you may also want to try other bottleneck calculators for more accurate information.

 Can bottleneck calculators solve bottlenecking issues?